3 Easy Home Detox Baths

 THERAPY #3: Hand and Foot Heavy Metal Detox with Bentonite Clay

 Place 1/4 cup of Bentonite Clay in a glass container that seals.
-Add warm, distilled, or filtered water (not boiled water).
+Add warm, distilled, or filtered water (not water that has been boiled).
 Using a non-metal utensil, mix to make a paste similar to or a little thinner than butter.
 Apply the paste once a day to one entire foot or hand and let dry (10 to 20 minutes).

 Wash off.
 The next day, apply to an alternate hand or foot.
 Toxins effectively leave through the hands and feet, and you should see evidence in the darker dried clay.
 Complete this cycle 2 times.